sahajamit/sahajamit.github.io/_posts/2015-3-28-Cucumber-JVM-with-TestNG.md

 ```
 **Invoking the execution from testng.xml**
 One more important thing to be noticed here that in the CucumberOptions we have given different names to the cucmber results json file.
-This way the results for these two chuck of features files will be saved separately.
+This way the results for these two features files will be saved separately.
 Now we will execute these two features using TestNG in parallel.
 Here is the testng.xml which will will invoke two threads and run these features independently.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>